micwan88/micwan88.github.io/_posts/windows/2017-10-17-no-more-console-mstsc.md

 categories: windows
 ---

-## No more /console switch in RDC 6.1

 The `/console` switch for Microsoft remote desktop client `mstsc` has been changed to `/admin` since version 6.1.

 References: